 Part of the Global Tree Project, an international art initiative that is working to affirm connections between the natural world and audiences, Shinji Turner-Yamamoto developed a site-specific installation known as the Hanging Garden in Cincinnati’s Holy Cross Church.
 Abandoned and deconsecrated, the 19th-century Holy Cross Church spoke to Turner-Yamamoto.
 With his piece, the artist explores the spiritual in nature by using the church’s nave stripped to the ribs of its vaulting.

-The 40-foot Hanging Garden installation features a living birch tree that is supported by a large, inverted dead birth tree.
+The 40-foot Hanging Garden installation features a living birch tree that is supported by a large, inverted dead birch tree.
 The intertwined root systems of the two birches creates a suspended garden that is oriented as a cross or tower at the center of the church.
 Turner-Yamamoto has been creating jaw-dropping, site-specific installations for the past decade.
 The artist has said that by taking trees out of their normal, natural context, he hopes to invite viewed to experience nature in a more contemplative way.

 The church has since gone on to other uses.
 It was the backdrop for a boxing match scene in the movie Miles Ahead, and in its latest iteration is serving as a reception space which you can rent out for events.